adamterlson/react-redux-hooks/README.md

 }
 ```

-You can also return larger sets of data from state:
+You can also return larger sets of data from state, just like mapStateToProps:

 ```javascript
 function MessageWithUser({ userId }) {